mutant-industries/StreamBalls/README.md

 ## Installation

 For the sake of simplicity I'll assume that the build of all needed stuff shall be done on the same machine, where the result shall be deployed.
 First of all follow steps described in [ffmpeg how-to](doc/ffmpeg.md) to have FFmpeg with NDI IO support in PATH.
-When this is done, we can assume that both git and Visual Studio needed to build some components of StreamBalls (e.g. mediasoup or grandiose) are present.
-Now install [nodejs](https://nodejs.org/en/download/) and then Meteor by running the following command from cmd
+When this is done, we can assume that both git and Visual Studio needed to build some components of StreamBalls (e.g. mediasoup) are present.
+Now install [nodejs](https://nodejs.org/download/release/v14.20.0/) (tested version is v14.20.0 with npm 6.14.17) and then Meteor by running the following command from cmd

     npm install -g meteor